EachOneChew/Dijkstra-s-Algorithm-FEH/README.md

 # How to build

 After checking out the repo, run `./build.sh`.
 Folder `build` would contain compiled Java classes.
-The build process includes style checking of code, compilation, and running `Main` class as a test.
+The build process includes style checking of code, compilation on both source files and test files, and running `Main` class as a test in a separate folder `test-build`.

 We choose `ant` as the build system, which is shipped in the repo's folder `vendor/apache-ant-1.10.7`.